How To Grow Scotch Bonnet Peppers – Seed to Harvest

 7. Place in a warm location.

 Place the entire setup in a warm location.
-Scotch bonnets germinate best in very warm temperatures (80-90°F).
-We use a seedling heat mat to control temperature throughout germination, but above the refrigerator or in an upstairs room can work, too.
+Scotch bonnets germinate best in very warm temperatures (80-90ยฐF).
+I use a seed heating mat to control temperature throughout germination, but above the refrigerator or in an upstairs room can work, too.

 Tip: Seeds don’t need light to germinate, just warmth, moisture, and oxygen.
 Only after the seeds sprout will they require lighting.